From A Flicker of Light and Again Darkness to Two Letters From Kansas

 A Flicker of Light and Again Darkness

 Life on Bone's plantation initially is good.
-An educated black man is the schoolteacher and teaches kids in the day and adults at night.
+An educated Black man is the schoolteacher and teaches kids in the day and adults at night.
 Each night, a different family feeds him.
 When it is Jane's turn, she sends Ned out to find a plate and fork for the teacher but later discovers that every family borrowed the same plate and fork each night because it was the only one.
 Ned learns how to read, although Jane never attends the school herself.

-Mr. Bone is a Republican, and the anti-slavery Republican stance allows for some black leaders to emerge in helping to reorganize the south.
+Mr. Bone is a Republican, and the anti-slavery Republican stance allows for some Black leaders to emerge in helping to reorganize the south.
 One day during a public political rally, a large fight breaks out, and Jane hides with Ned under the stage.
 Later, she finds out that the secret white societies, the Ku Klux Klan, the White Brotherhood, and the Camellias of Luzana, caused the trouble.
-These groups frequently beat and kill blacks or the whites who help them, with little justification.
+These groups frequently beat and kill Black people or the whites who help them, with little justification.
 Sometime later, Mr. Bone suddenly tells his workers that he no longer owns the plantation as the original owner, a Confederate Colonel named Dye, has managed to buy it back with some money borrowed from northern whites.
-Within a few days, Bone, many of the blacks, and the schoolteacher leave.
+Within a few days, Bone, many of the Black people, and the schoolteacher leave.
 When Colonel Dye arrives, he says that he will hire a new schoolteacher and pay the same wage as Bone.
 Still, something has changed.
 The slaves have to identify their plantation master if they walk into town, as they would have had to in slavery days.
 The new schoolteacher is white and teaches only for a few months out of the year.
 All of the Yankee soldiers and Freedom Bureau members have disappeared, so Louisiana becomes almost as it was before slavery.

 Exodus